 Related Topics

-The promotional inserts that come tucked into the Sunday newspaper can get overwhelming.
-But instead of tossing them, mine them for brand-name food coupons you think you'll use.
-Let those coupons help guide your meal planning during the week.
+The promotional inserts tucked into the Sunday newspaper can get overwhelming.
+But instead of tossing them, mine them for food coupons you think you'll use.
+Not only will they save you money, but they also can help guide your meal planning during the week.

 Below are more ideas to help you save money at the grocery store with coupons:

-- Some stores may periodically double the value of any coupons you have.
+- Some stores may periodically double (or triple) the value of any coupons you have.
 Keep an eye out for those promotions.

-- Resist the temptation to buy items you normally wouldn't buy (like a jumbo pack of sugary cookies) even if you have a high-value coupon.
+- Skip buying items you normally wouldn't buy (like a jumbo pack of sugary cookies) even if you have a high-value coupon.

-- Find out if your favorite store matches competitors’ coupons (just stop by the customer service desk and ask).
+- Find out if your favorite store matches competitors’ coupons (just stop by the customer service desk or call ahead to ask).

 - Many stores send standalone flyers in the mail that contain valuable coupon savings.
-You can also perform a search for "food coupons" online and see what comes up.
+You can also type “food coupons” into your internet browser and see what comes up.

 Bonus money-saving tip: Look for “hidden” coupons such as those on the back of your grocery store receipt.
 Some products even have peel-off coupons stuck to their packaging that you can use immediately.